-- Providing a thorough explanation of the study visit schedule and procedural requirements during the informed consent process and re-emphasizing this at every follow up visit. - Collecting detailed locator information at the study Screening and Enrollment Visit, and actively reviewing and updating this information at follow up. - Using mapping techniques to establish the location of participant residences and other locator venues. - Communicating with the study community at large to increase awareness about HIV/ Acquired Immunodeficiency Syndrome (AIDS) and explain the purpose of HIV prevention research and the importance of completing research study visits. - Assigning adequate staff time and effort to retention efforts. - Keeping participants and community members up-to-date on study progress to foster a sense of partnership and ownership of the study. - Educating local service providers who interact with the local study population about the study, so that they also can express their support for the study. - Emphasizing the value of the participant's involvement in the study during the study informed consent process and subsequently at follow-up visits.
-When participants complete scheduled visits, acknowledge and commend their commitment, time, and effort devoted to the study.
+• Providing a thorough explanation of the study visit schedule and procedural requirements during the informed consent process and re-emphasizing this at every follow up visit.

-- Scheduling all follow-up visits at the participant's Screening and Enrollment Visit.
+- Collecting detailed locator information at the study Screening and Enrollment Visit, and actively reviewing and updating this information at follow up. - Creating an environment to support the participant's needs during long visit days to ensure as much comfort and relaxation as possible. - Schedule all follow-up visits at the participant's Screening Visit.
+Thereafter, at each follow-up visit, confirm the scheduling of the next visit and give the participant an appointment card with the scheduled day and time noted. - Assigning adequate staff time and effort to retention efforts. - Keeping participants and community members up-to-date on study progress to foster a sense of partnership and ownership of the study. - Educating local service providers who interact with the local study population about the study, so that they also can express their support for the study. - Emphasizing the value of the participant's involvement in the study during the study informed consent process and subsequently at follow-up visits.
+When participants complete scheduled visits, acknowledge and commend their commitment, time, and effort devoted to the study. - Scheduling all follow-up visits at the participant's Screening and Enrollment Visits.
 Thereafter, at each follow-up visit, confirm the scheduling of the next visit and give the participant an appointment card with the scheduled time noted. - Preparing a calendar of scheduled visits for each enrolled participant, and noting the dates of all scheduled visits in the participant's file for easy reference. - Paying close attention to the allowable visit window and prioritizing retention efforts for participants nearing the end of the window.
 Organizing daily caseloads and work assignments based on these priorities. - Keeping locator information up-to-date and maintaining thorough documentation of all efforts to contact the participant.
-Keeping all this information in an organized manner, so that different staff members can easily review the information and contribute to recontact efforts when necessary. - Making use of all available contact methods (e.g. phone, mail, home visits, street outreach, newspapers, e-mail/internet).
+Keeping all this information in an organized manner, so that different staff members can easily review the information and contribute to recontact efforts when necessary. - Making use of all available contact methods (e.g. phone, , e-mail/internet).
 Also making use of other available locator information sources, such as phone and postal directories and other public registries. - Attempting contact with the participant at different times during the day and the week, including evenings and weekends.